westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 After that follows a `class`.
 It's like a container for many code blocks. `Program` is a class which contains logic to start our application.
 The name itself can be anything, but the name we have is the default for a startup class.
 A class has its own scope too `{}`.

 `static void Main(string[] args)` is an `entry point` of our application.
 It is a `function`- a container for a single logical block of code.
 Every function should tell 1 thing for a computer to do.
 In our case- it runs the application which prints `Hello World`.
 A function has its own scope as well `{}`.
+We will talk about `static` in future lessons.

 `Console.WriteLine("Hello World!");` - is the code which makes a call to print text on the console screen.
 Most of the code will be written inside functions.